Xpsoted/android_device_meizu_m2381-TWRP/README.md

-# TWRP device tree for MEIZU20
+# TWRP device tree for MEIZU 20 MEIZU 20 Classic

 MEIZU 20 (codenamed _"m2381"_) is a high-end smartphone from meizu.